or

 Checks

-SQLBuild tests, audits, and scenarios are registered as Dagster asset checks:
+SQLBuild tests, audits, scenarios, and Python checks are registered as Dagster asset checks:

 • Unit tests become checks attached to the models they test